marcocerino/IotAssignment1/randomMQTTSNbridge/RIOTRandom/README.md

 4. You can now run the broker
 ./broker_mqtts config.conf

-#Setting up RIOT
+##Setting up RIOT

 1. Before you can run the application, you will need to create the interface through which it can communicate with the broker.
-You can use the RIOT's tapsetup tool sudo ./RIOTDIR/dist/tools/tapsetup/tapsetup
+You can use the RIOT's tapsetup tool.
+If you want to run multiple application, you will need to replicate this passages in order to build the different interfaces

+sudo ./RIOTDIR/dist/tools/tapsetup/tapsetup

 2. Assign a site-global prefix to the tapbr0 interface